 but never any asterisks.”

-Sarah Kay’s poetry is a breath of fresh air every time I listen to or read it.
+Sarah Kay’s poetry in No Matter the Wreckage is a breath of fresh air every time I listen to or read it.
 All of the poems in here are wonderful and exhilarating to read.
 The illustrations are absolutely perfect, done by Sophia Janowitz, and make a great addition to the collection.
 I can’t recommend this collection enough.
 This is a flat-out five star review from me!

 SARAH KAY IS: a New Yorker. a poetry writer and reader. a spoken word poetry teacher. the founder and co-director of Project VOICE. a witty banter enthusiast. a postcard lover. a documentary filmmaker. a foodie. a playwright. a singer. a songwriter. a photographer. a best-selling author of the book B. the author of No Matter the Wreckage. an editor for Write Bloody Publishing. a Gemini. a mediocre driver at best. a musical theater geek. a smoothie expert. the daughter of a Taoist mother and a Brooklynese father. a hapa. less cool than her little brother. an alum of the United Nations International School and a graduate of the International Baccalaureate Diploma Program. an alum of Brown University. an alum of Brown University Graduate School’s Masters Program in the Art of Teaching Secondary English. a recipient of an Honorary Doctorate of Humane Letters from Grinnell College. on facebook here.